travelist/aoj-cli/README.md

-# aoj
+# AOJ CLI
 A command-line tool for Aizu Online Judge (AOJ)

 This is a primitive CLI tool for just doing 3 things:

-(1) Construct a project directory consisting of a boilerplate source code and sample test cases (2) Test your solution with the given sample cases
+- Construct a project directory consisting of a boilerplate source code and sample test cases
+- Test your solution with the sample cases
-(3) Submit the source code to AOJ system.
+- Submit the source code to AOJ System

 ## Installation